rodrifmed/node-firebase-rest-api-example/README.md

 # node-firebase-rest-api-example
-A simple example of node rest api to create users in firebase authentication.
+A simple example using node rest api to create users in firebase authentication.

 ## How to install?